 He stated that, in the current economic climate, it remains impossible to make sustainable commitments and predictions.
 I find it hard to disagree with that analysis.
-For a company that sold 1.4 million software licenses last year, his predictions may not be sustainable, but it’s hard to imagine a mass implosion that would sink the company’s global revenue stream (37 percent Americas, 21 percent Asia Pacific, 42 percent EMEA).
+For a company that sold 1.4 million software licenses last year, his predictions may not be sustainable, but it’s hard to imagine a mass implosion that would sink the company’s global revenue stream (37% Americas, 21% Asia Pacific, 42% EMEA).

-The company did pull $30 million of spend out of the business, but according to CFO David Stott, it increased R&D investment from 2008.
+The company did pull $30 million of spending out of the business, but according to CFO David Stott, it increased R&D investment from 2008.

 “We did not want to undermine the intellectual capital that we have in the business,” Stott said.
 While the company fought through the recession without employee layoffs, it did experience a “headcount change.”

 Ah, the sweet changes the recession has brought to this nation.
 With all the restructuring, fat-trimming, productivity increasing, and headcount changing, it’s hard to believe that anyone was ever fired or laid off.

 If you fail to read between some of the candy-coated lines (some headlines are devoid of any candy shell), you’d be flummoxed when you attempted to diagnose the nation’s unemployment stats.
 Given the upcoming elections, it’s much easier to throw the blame blanket over President Obama and those highfalutin fat cats in Washington.